primerica scam

 The Primerica Scam

-If you read many of the postings on the internet under Primerica scam you will see a lot of them talk about the recruitment aspect being misleading or being a scam.
+If you read many of the postings on the internet for Primerica scam you will see a lot of them talk about the recruitment aspect being misleading or being a scam.

 As you know from the information above, the name of the game is recruiting.